collective/babble.server/README.txt

 babble.server is a messaging service for Zope2 based systems.

-It's currently the messaging service for babble.client, an instant messaging client for Plone.
-It doesn't have any dependencies on Plone or babble.client and is designed to be usable as a standalone messaging service.
+It's the chat server for babble.client, an instant messaging client for Plone, but it doesn't have any dependencies on Plone or babble.client and is designed to be usable as a backend, independent of any frontend.

 Features:
 ---------